FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 FinHub validates the input.

-FinHub adds the new client into the address book.
+FinHub adds the new client.

 Use case ends.